Decompensated Liver Cirrhosis: Causes, Symptoms, and Management

 Conditions such as autoimmune hepatitis, primary biliary cholangitis, and primary sclerosing cholangitis can lead to cirrhosis due to chronic liver inflammation.

-Diagnosing decompensated liver cirrhosis involves a combination of clinical evaluation, laboratory tests, imaging studies, and sometimes liver biopsy.
+Diagnosing decompensated liver cirrhosis involves a combination of clinical evaluation, laboratory tests, imaging studies, and sometimes a liver biopsy.
 Key diagnostic approaches include:

 Clinical Evaluation